DaveMBush/davembush.github.io/source/_posts/yagni-you-arent-going-to-need-it.md

 So, then the next question is, “how do we prevent over architecting?”

-Simple, you write Unit Test for all of the code you are writing.
+Simple, you write Unit Test for all the code you are writing.
 If you are writing code so that it can be accessed in multiple ways, you’ll need to write test that prove it can be accessed in multiple ways.
 Are you willing to do that?

 When the tests need to be updated to reflect new business requirements, are you going to want to update them all?

-So the next time you, or someone you knows says, “It might need to…” maybe you should ask them what the chances of them needing that really are and is it worth spending the extra time on it now.
+So the next time you, or someone you know says, “It might need to…” maybe you should ask them what the chances of them needing that really are and is it worth spending the extra time on it now.